-grind ingredients on a serrated surface, and a motor separates the pulp from the juice by spinning it, similar to a clothes dryer.
-Slow juicers (also known as masticating juicers) use a rotating auger to press juice from ingredients.
+grind ingredients on a serrated surface, and a motor separates the pulp from the juice by spinning it, similar to how a clothes dryer works.
 There are exceptions, but the internal components of centrifugal juicers can be tough to clean, in particular if you’re juicing fibrous or stringy ingredients.
-Slow juicers can often be rinsed, and the straining baskets tends to be easier to clean.
+Slow juicers, on the other hand, can often be rinsed, and the straining baskets tend to be easier to clean.
+Also known as masticating juicers, slow juicers use a rotating auger to press juice from ingredients.

-best easy-to-clean juicers produce healthy, refreshing juice at home — minimal cleaning required.
-1 The Best Overall Easy-To-Clean Slow Juicer: Aicok Slow Masticating Juicer
+green juice on hand, or want to make your own fruity blends, the best easy-to-clean juicers produce healthy, refreshing juice at home — minimal cleaning required.
+1 The Best Multitasker: AMZCHEF Slow Masticating Juicer